Derived from Horsetail, Silica Is an Important Chelator of Aluminum

 Greetings for the new year!
 As this is my first blog of 2018, I want to start by thanking you for your support and interest in my work during the past year.
 This year promises to be even more exciting as we hope to roll out a number of new initiatives, products and, in a few months, my next book.
 In addition, the heart documentary I am involved with met its initial financial goals, and the filmmakers are moving on to next steps.

-As my next book focuses on the immune system and the myriad ways it is under assault by modern life, I was inevitably drawn to investigate vaccines and, specifically, the role that aluminum in vaccines plays in over-stimulating certain aspects of our immune response.
-Although I don’t want to go into detail about this subject here, immune activation by adjuvants (which are the components in vaccines that stimulate the immune response) is an important topic of investigation in the fields of immunology and in the understanding of autoimmune disease.
+As my next book focuses on the "immune" (detox) system and the myriad ways it is under assault by modern life, I was inevitably drawn to investigate vaccines and, specifically, the role that aluminum in vaccines plays in over-stimulating certain aspects of our "immune" (detoxification) response.
+Although I don’t want to go into detail about this subject here, poisoning through the use of aluminum in vaccines and other sources is an important topic of investigation in the understanding so-called "autoimmune" disease.

-Many researchers have tentatively concluded that when aluminum is injected, the effect in some people is an over-stimulation of the immune response, including in the brain (for those interested in an in-depth examination of this subject, check out the website vaccinepapers.org).
-When this immune-activation response happens in the brain, the result is encephalitis, or inflammation of the brain.
-In numerous animal studies, encephalitis caused by aluminum-provoked immune activation leads to symptoms that mimic those of neurodevelopment disorders in children (i.e., autism) or memory deterioration in adults (i.e., Alzheimer’s).
+In numerous animal studies, encephalitis caused by aluminum leads to symptoms that mimic those of neurodevelopment disorders in children (i.e., autism) or memory deterioration in adults (i.e., Alzheimer’s).
 Clearly, more investigation needs to be done on this important topic, but these are among the preliminary findings.

 The silica in the preparation Orgono G5 Siliplant, which we are now carrying, is the same type of silica used in the chelation studies.
 It comes from organic horsetail, a longstanding herbal kidney-cleansing medicine.
 As with any supplement, it is best used in conjunction with the advice of your health-care provider and in conjunction with tests to determine aluminum levels in your tissues.
 The usual dose ranges from 1 tsp to 1 Tbsp twice per day, depending on the individual’s reaction to the supplement.